AZWoody/AZWoody/README.md

-- 👋 Hi, I’m @AZWoody
+Hi, I’m AZWoody.
-- 👀 I’m interested in 3D Printing and building robots
-- 🌱 I’m currently learning C++, Python and Ardruno code writing.
-- 💞️ I’m looking to collaborate on any of the above.
+I’m interested in 3D Printing and building robotics currently learning C++, Python and Ardruno code writing willing to collaborate on any of the above.

-- 📫 How to reach me courttrooper1@gmail.com
+ 📫 How to reach me courttrooper1@gmail.com

+Have a fantastic day!

 <!---
 AZWoody/AZWoody is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.